keezeden/lexi/README.md

 ## Why?

 I found myself constantly being distracted by researching the meanings of words while reading academic papers/novels.
-This tool is meant to solve this issue by providing a tool to quickly research and record words for instant understanding and future study.
+This tool is meant to solve this issue by providing a way to quickly research and understand foreign words while also saving them for future reference in hopes of adding them to your personal vocabulary.

 ## Get Started